Updated October 13, 2020

 Note: While this is a zoonotic disease, it is not directly transferable to humans from horses.
 Cases of this disease should be reported.
 (Back to the top)

 You may have heard enteroliths, which are also referred to as intestinal stones or calculi.
 They are masses of minerals that usually form around a foreign object (wood, twine, hair, or other objects) in the gut.
 Some horses are lucky enough to pass small enteroliths, but some enteroliths are too large to move through their system.
 Larger enteroliths (bigger than a golf ball) may cause repeated episodes of colic, seriously affecting the health of the resident.
 These may require surgery.
-Aside from preventing them from ingesting foreign material by keeping their living space clean, your veterinarian may suggest several changes to their diet, including reducing the mineral content in their diet.
+Aside from preventing them from ingesting foreign material by keeping their The indoor or outdoor area where an animal resident lives, eats, and rests. clean, your veterinarian may suggest several changes to their diet, including reducing the mineral content in their diet.
 This can be done by first checking the mineral levels in any commercial food and supplements (and even the mineral level of their water) and making any recommended changes.
 (Back to the top)

 Equine Herpes Virus